tridesclous/tridesclous/doc/overview.rst

 General workflow
 -------------------

-Many tools claim to be "automatic" for spike sorting.titly In tridesclous we don't, the workflow is:
+Many tools claim to be "automatic" for spike sorting.
+In tridesclous we don't, the workflow is:

   1. Construct catalogue.
 This part automatic but need carrefully chossen parameters.